borg-1of1/MTG_Management/protocols/build-from-inventory-logic.md

 ---

+## Phase Gate Rule

+The AI must not advance to the next phase automatically.
+At the end of each phase, present the phase output and wait for explicit user confirmation before continuing:

+> "Phase [X] complete.
+Ready to move to Phase [X+1] — [phase name] — when you are."

+Do not proceed until the user confirms.
+This applies even if the next phase is clearly defined and ready to execute.
+Each phase boundary is a deliberate checkpoint — it allows the user to review candidates, remove or add cards before advancing, redirect the build, or end the session and resume later.
+Advancing without confirmation is not permitted regardless of how straightforward the next phase appears.

+**This rule applies to all six phases, including the transition from Phase 0 to Phase 1.** Phase 0 is complete only when the user explicitly confirms the session setup summary is correct and gives the go-ahead to begin building.

+---

 ## Phase 1 — Identity & Role Mapping

 **Goal:** Define what the deck does and pull the non-negotiable cards.